fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

     ...
 ```

-This is simple capture and it is the routine way of propagating and tracking new requirements in F# and any other functional language.
+This is simple capture and it is the routine way of propagating and tracking new requirements in F# and any other functional or functional-object language.
 In contrast, if using SRTP of IWSAMs, you are stuck (unless you have the ability to adjust `ISomeFunctionality`):

 ```fsharp
 type MyType1 =